lambdaprime/kineticstreamer/README.md

-kineticstreamer - Java module to do serialization of Java objects to stream of bytes and back.
+kineticstreamer - Java module to do (de)serialization of Java objects.
+By default it supports object convertion to stream of bytes and back.
+But it is extendable to any other format as well.

 lambdaprime <id.blackmesa@gmail.com>

 # Requirements

 Java 11

-# Arrays

-**kineticstreamer** does not support serialization of arrays of primitive types.
-If you still need to use primitive type arrays please use their wrapped version (Integer[], Long[], etc).